 Picking a snow shovel that is comfortable to use and easy on your back is a personal choice.
 We all have different issues and preferences with tools.
 You may prefer a shovel with a straight shaft for moving snow, or you may want a wide-mouthed shovelhead to manually plow the snow.
 Overall, though, there’s one shovel that we rate better than the rest: the Snow Joe SHOVELUTION SJ-SHLV01.

 The two handles make it easy for you to grip with both hands, shovel snow, and then lift and toss the snow to where you want it to live.
-The spring-loaded second handle is especially helpful at easing strain.
+The spring-loaded second handle is especially helpful in easing strain.
 When it comes to snow shovels, this thing has definitely evolved beyond the typical straight shaft, small shovel headed tools of yesteryear.

 Not feeling any of these options?
 Have a look at our reviews on the best snow shovels overall for some more great options.